-The site is nestled along the Scotchman’s creek in Glen Waverly.
-It was one of the rare pieces of land that still owed water frontage in Melbourne.
-The developer had owned the land for many years, and had previously brought up his now grown up family in an idealic rural setting.
+The site is nestled along Scotchman’s Creek in Glen Waverley.
+It was one of the rare pieces of vacant land that was still inclusive of water frontage in Melbourne.
+The developer had owned the land for many years, and had previously raised his now grown up family in an idyllic rural setting.

 Providing good aged care is much about ensuring the family are happy where their loved ones are.
 This was our first instruction by our clients – the rules and regulations and ease of supervision was a given, there are formulas however, and the focus here is on good design.

 We came to this project once a planning permit had been issued by VCAT, and the building works on the basement carparking had already commenced.